Anshul619/HLD-System-Designs/src/1_HLDDesignComponents/3_DatabaseComponents/NoSQL-Databases/Readme.md

 Example Use Case - Social Network in Facebook
 - vertices represent people, locations, events, checkins, and comments made by users
-- edges indicate which people are friends with each other, which checkin hap‐ pened in which location, who commented on which post, who attended which event, and so on
+- edges indicate which people are friends with each other, which check-in happened in which location, who commented on which post, who attended which event, and so on

 ### General Use Cases - Graph Database
 - [Instagram - User Activity Relationship](../../../3_HLDDesignProblems/InstagramDesign/Readme.md)